Byron Bay New South Wales, Australia Travel Guide

 Certain places define Byron Bay's character and offer memorable experiences for every visitor.

 The Cape Byron Lighthouse stands proudly on Australia's easternmost point.
-A working lighthouse built in 1901, it offers unparalleled panoramic views of the Pacific Ocean and the seashore.
-A famous spot for beholding the first sunrise on mainland Australia, spotting migrating whales, and observing playful dolphins year-round.
+A working lighthouse built in 1901, it offers unparalleled panoramic views of the Pacific Ocean and coastline.
+A well-known spot for witnessing the first sunrise not on an island Australia, spotting migrating whales, and observing playful dolphins year-round.

 Wategos is walkable from Clarkes Beach or the town center if you are prepared in some cases hills.
 It is a great spot to relax, sunbathe, and watch surfers enjoy the long rides.
-The early morning provides a serene atmosphere.
+The early morning provides a peaceful ambiance.

 More than just a viewpoint, the lighthouse itself is a working historical landmark, a testament to the nautical past of the Australian coast.